ILAG 2023 – Challenges of Access to Justice

 Who’s Coming?

-Travel Information
+Travel and Venue Information

-- What is the conference venue’s street address?
-The conference venue’s street address is 1585 Massachusetts Ave, Cambridge, MA 02138.
-Please note that we ask participants to enter Wasserstein Hall via the entrance on the corner of Massachusetts Ave and Everett Street (which corresponds to the address above).
+- Please note that we ask participants to enter Wasserstein Hall via the entrance on the corner of Massachusetts Ave and Everett Street (which corresponds to the address above) directly next to the “Harvard Coop”.
 Staff will be on hand to direct you to the Milstein Conference Center within Wasserstein Hall.
+All other doors at HLS are locked.

 - How do I get to (and around) Harvard?
 Find key information, including a campus map and travel instructions from the airport here.